KevinOConnor/can2040/docs/API.md

 The `msg` parameter should contain a pointer to the `struct can2040_msg` that should be sent.
 The function returns `0` if the message is successfully queued, or a negative number if there is no space for the message in the internal queue.
+If scheduled, the contents of the `msg` pointer are copied to internal storage during the `can2040_transmit()` call.

 When a scheduled message is successfully transmitted on the CAN bus the user supplied `can2040_rx_cb` callback will be invoked with a